How to configure remote MySQL access in cPanel

 If you do not know how to log in to your cPanel account, please see this article.

-• If you are using the Jupiter theme, on the Tools page, in the Databases section, click Remote MySQL:
+2. On the Tools page, in the Databases section, click Remote MySQL:

 cPanel - Databases - Remote MySQL icon